ont-app/vocabulary/README.md

 which function as identifiers within Clojure code, and serve many useful purposes.
 These keywords can be interned within specific namespaces to avoid collisions.
-The role played by these keywords is very similar to the role played by IRIs within the [Linked Open Data](http://linkeddata.org/) (LOD) community, which also has a regime for providing namespaces.
+The role played by these keywords is very similar to the role played by URIs within the [Linked Open Data](http://linkeddata.org/) (LOD) community, which also has a regime for providing namespaces.

-Ont-app/vocabulary provides mappings between Clojure namespaces and IRI-based namespaces using declarations within Clojure namespace metadata.
+Ont-app/vocabulary provides mappings between Clojure namespaces and URI-based namespaces using declarations within Clojure namespace metadata.

 There is also support for a similar arrangement within Clojurescript,